 Now that you know approximately how much energy your appliances and devices consume over the course of a month, we can estimate what that part of your energy bill will cost.

 For this step, you’ll need to look at your last electric bill to see how much you pay per kWh, otherwise known as your electric rate.

-If you have a variable rate plan this can vary from month-to-month, so it becomes very difficult to estimate future electric bills.
-Fixed rate plans allow customers to much more accurately estimate their electricity bill from month to month.
-You can search for fixed rate options by entering your ZIP code in the box below.
+If you have a variable-rate plan, this rate can vary monthly, which makes it difficult to estimate future electric bills.
+Fixed-rate plans allow customers to more accurately estimate their electricity bills.
+You can search for fixed-rate options by entering your ZIP code in the box below.
 Otherwise, let’s continue our math.